📐 Platform Methodology

 🎲 Monte Carlo Simulation

-Runs thousands of simulations varying growth rates and WACC within realistic ranges.
+Runs 10,000 simulations with Student-t fat tails and Cholesky correlations varying growth rates and WACC within realistic ranges.
 Returns a probability distribution of intrinsic value — not just one number.
 Shows the 10th, 50th, and 90th percentile outcomes.
+The Monte Carlo P50 is blended into the final weighted fair value (85% scenario-weighted + 15% MC P50) for added robustness — consistent with institutional simulation practice.

 🔄 Reverse DCF